tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 serveme.tf servers are being used in pickup games **only** if no static game servers are assigned to the site.
 :::

-In you have a valid serveme.tf API key set in your `.env` file, _serveme.tf integration settings_ becomes available:
+Provided you have a valid serveme.tf API key set in your `.env` file, _serveme.tf integration settings_ becomes available:

 ![configure-serveme-integration](/img/content/configure-serveme-integration.png)

-Currently the only setting you can define here is a preferred region for reserved servers, depending to which serveme.tf do you use (European, North American or Oceanic regions).
+Currently the only setting you can define at this point is the preferred region of the reserved servers.

 ![change-serveme-preference](/img/content/change-serveme-preference.png)